ofteless/JANEXT/README.md

 # JANEXT

-Just `git clone` this, go to the extensions screen of your favorite Chromium browser, press "Load Unpacked" and select the folder containing these files.
+Just [download the latest release](https://github.com/ofteless/JANEXT/releases/), go to the extensions screen of your favorite Chromium browser, press "Load Unpacked" and select the folder containing these files.

 ## Usage